-After suffering physical injuries in an accident, some people find themselves having psychological problems they have never experienced before.
+After suffering physical injuries in an accident, some people find themselves having psychological problems they have never experienced.
 They may begin having anxiety or panic attacks, depression from chronic pain, phobias or fear of driving or going to certain places, or their moods and personality may undergo a significant change.

-We have seen victims of accidents leave lucrative employment, ruin their relationships with their loved ones, or even completely stop driving after their accident.
-If your life, your relationships with others or other activities of daily living have drastically changed after an accident, you may be entitled to compensation for these injuries as a very important part of your overall case.
+We have seen victims of accidents leave lucrative employment, ruin their relationships with their loved ones, or completely stop driving after their accident.
+If your life, your relationships with others, or other activities of daily living have drastically changed after an accident, you may be entitled to compensation for these injuries as a very important part of your overall case.

 You need to feel confident in selecting an attorney who is right for you.
 We will speak with you, listen to your concerns, and relieve some of the uncertainty and stress you are under.
 Our free consultation is an opportunity for you to discuss your case with us and obtain reliable information and advice.
 We will inform you of your rights and advise you on what is the best course of action relative to your claim, even if you decide to not retain our services.
 It is important that you contact an attorney as soon as possible to prevent evidence from being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
 Contact us today, so we can answer your questions.